fiskaltrust/release-notes/portal/portal-sprint-79.md

 ![subscription-management](images/sprint-79/subscription-management.png)

 At the moment we are only displaying the most necessary information.
-If you need additional information, like the last used moment, the possystemid, or the dealercount just click the `Download Subscriptions CSV File` button.
+If you need additional information, like the last used moment, the POS-Systemid, or the dealercount just click the `Download Subscriptions CSV File` button.

 In addition to additional fields, this file can be used for requesting extensions of subscriptions.
 The column `Extend J/N` can be used to mark subscriptions that should be extended.
-As soon as this is filled out the file can be handed over to our support team which will do the subscription extension for you.
+As soon as this is filled out the file can be handed over to our fiskaltrust.Support which will do the subscription extension for you.

 In the upcoming sprints and with the feedback we receive for this new feature we will further improve the functionalities, displaying of data and also integrate the flow to let users extend subscriptions with the usual checkout process in portal, which includes entitlements, moving entitlements and bulk checkout for multiple posoperators.